COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: COFFEE

-In this way, we convert the problem of optimizing CF into maximizing the rewards of sampled explanations.
-To maximize the rewards, the policy gradient \cite{sutton1999policy,yang2021explanation} on the generator's parameters can be estimated as

-Intuitively, during optimization, the probability of sampled explanations that contribute more to the unfairness will be demoted to a larger extent, while the probability of those that contribute to fairness will be promoted relatively.

-Although the rewards are designed to minimize the difference in the qualities of explanations sampled in the real vs. counterfactual world, we have no control over how the difference should be minimized during optimization.
-The model may arbitrarily improve or decrease the quality of explanations to achieve fairness, e.g., always generating low quality explanations, which greatly hurt the generation performance and harm its usefulness in practice.
-Therefore, we further design a weighting mechanism to calibrate the rewards such that the optimization can focus more on improving (or decreasing) the quality of explanations for achieving fairness, which will empower the designer to better control the fairness optimization and the performance-fairness trade-off.
+Although the rewards are designed to minimize the difference in the qualities of explanations from the real vs. counterfactual world, we lack direct control over how the difference should be minimized during optimization.
+The optimization may arbitrarily improve or decrease the quality of explanations to achieve fairness, e.g., always generating low quality explanations, which greatly hurt their utility in practice.
+To address this, we further design a weighting mechanism to calibrate the rewards such that the optimization focuses more on improving (or decreasing) the quality measure for an attribute value for achieving fairness.
+This empowers the designer to better control the optimization and the utility-fairness trade-off.
 Specifically, we introduce a quality promotion weight $\eta\in [0,1]$ to re-weigh the rewards of explanations in the world with lower expected quality, and use $1-\eta$ to reweigh the rewards of explanations in the other world.
-The weighted rewards are
+The resulting calibrated rewards are:

 where $w=\frac{\sign(\Delta)+1}{2}(1-\eta) + \Big(1-\frac{\sign(\Delta)+1}{2}\Big)\eta$.
-We can leverage this weight to direct the optimization---if $\eta > 0.5$, the algorithm will focus more on improving the quality of low-quality explanations for fairness.
-Finally, for stability of training, we apply the advantage trick \cite{mnih2016asynchronous} to regularize the rewards, and each reward becomes its difference from the average reward in its corresponding world:
+We can leverage this weight to guide the fairness optimization: if $\eta > 0.5$, the algorithm will focus more on improving the quality of low-quality explanations for fairness.
+Finally, for stability and faster convergence, we apply the advantage trick \cite{mnih2016asynchronous}, and each reward is its difference from the average reward in its corresponding world: